jmcabreira-zz/jmcabreira/README.md

 ## I am an electrical engineer turned data scientist who loves leveraging data-driven solutions that make an impact on business and society!

-- 💻 I’m currently working as a Data Science Instructor
+- 💻 I’m a Data Scientist
-- 💻 I'm also working for a company specialized on Artificial Intelligence (AI) and High Technology
+- 💻 I'm also working as a Data Science Instructor
 - 📈 I’m constantly learning and Improving my skills 🤣
 - 📊 I’m looking to collaborate with other Data Scientists and developers